cvvergara/pgrouting/doc/tsp/pgr_TSPeuclidean.rst

    :start-after: tsp characteristics start
    :end-before: tsp characteristics end

-- Results change depending on input order
+- Results change depending on input order of the `Coordinates SQL`_
 - Any duplicated identifier will be ignored.
 The coordinates that will be kept is arbitrarily.